Tag: Data Centers

 The $1 Trillion Bet

-• It’s a Land Grab: Construction and Real Estate are taking the biggest slice of the pie.
-Companies like Digital Realty, Equinix, and NTT Data are racing to secure land with access to water and heavy-duty power lines.
-Physical expansion is the new backbone of AI scaling.
+• Land Grab: Construction and real estate dominate.
+Digital Realty, Equinix, and NTT Data race to secure land near water and power lines.

 Beyond the Chips: The Hidden Winners